rbeatt/dotnet-training-exercises/DotNet_Training_Course_Outline.md

 # .NET Training Course Outline (12 Days)

-This course provides a structured programme for graduate/associate software engineers to build solid .NET and ASP.NET Core skills over 12 days, with AI integration and a final capstone (Todo) app.
+This course provides a structured programme for Kainos staff to build solid .NET and ASP.NET Core skills over 12 days, with AI integration and a final capstone (Todo) app.
 Azure services are optional; prefer local databases (SQLite/LocalDB) by default.

 ---